Mikea15/mikea15.github.io/_posts/2012-07-26-multi-threaded-tcp-server-in-csharp.md

   - tcp
   - threads
 ---
 This tutorial introduces the concept of using threads to handle multiple clients in a TCP server.
 A TCP server is created and set to listen to a specific port.
-When a client is connected, a new thread is created that will handle the client&#8217;s communication.
+When a client is connected, a new thread is created that will handle the client's communication.

 <!--more-->